Embarrassingly parallel for loops¶

 Timeout limit for each task to complete.
 If any task takes longer a TimeOutError will be raised.
 Only applied when n_jobs != 1

-pre_dispatch: {‘all’, integer, or expression, as in ‘3*n_jobs’}
+- pre_dispatch: {‘all’, integer, or expression, as in ‘3*n_jobs’}, default=’2*n_jobs’

 The number of batches (of tasks) to be pre-dispatched.
 Default is ‘2*n_jobs’.
 When batch_size=”auto” this is reasonable default and the workers should never starve.
-Note that only basic arithmetics are allowed here and no modules can be used in this expression.
+Note that only basic arithmetic are allowed here and no modules can be used in this expression.

-batch_size: int or ‘auto’, default: ‘auto’
+- batch_size: int or ‘auto’, default=’auto’

 The number of atomic tasks to dispatch at once to each worker.
 When individual evaluations are very fast, dispatching calls to workers can be slower than sequential computation because of the overhead.
 Batching fast computations together can mitigate this.
-The 'auto' strategy keeps track of the time it takes for a batch to complete, and dynamically adjusts the batch size to keep the time on the order of half a second, using a heuristic.
-The initial batch size is 1. batch_size="auto" with backend="threading" will dispatch batches of a single task at a time as the threading backend has very little overhead and using larger batch size has not proved to bring any gain in that case.
+The

 Folder to be used by the pool for memmapping large arrays for sharing memory with worker processes.
 If None, this will try in order:

-• a folder pointed by the JOBLIB_TEMP_FOLDER environment variable,
+a folder pointed by the JOBLIB_TEMP_FOLDER environment variable,

-• /dev/shm if the folder exists and is writable: this is a RAM disk filesystem available by default on modern Linux distributions,
+/dev/shm if the folder exists and is writable: this is a RAM disk filesystem available by default on modern Linux distributions,

-• the default system temporary folder that can be overridden with TMP, TMPDIR or TEMP environment variables, typically /tmp under Unix operating systems.
+the default system temporary folder that can be overridden with TMP, TMPDIR or TEMP environment variables, typically /tmp under Unix operating systems.

-Only active when backend=”loky” or “multiprocessing”.
+Only active when

-max_nbytes int, str, or None, optional, 1M by default
+.- max_nbytes int, str, or None, optional, default=’1M’

 Threshold on the size of arrays passed to the workers that triggers automated memory mapping in temp_folder.
 Can be an int in Bytes, or a human-readable string, e.g., ‘1M’ for 1 megabyte.
 Use None to disable memmapping of large arrays.
-Only active when backend=”loky” or “multiprocessing”.
+Only active when

-mmap_mode: {None, ‘r+’, ‘r’, ‘w+’, ‘c’}, default: ‘r’
+.- mmap_mode: {None, ‘r+’, ‘r’, ‘w+’, ‘c’}, default=’r’

 Memmapping mode for numpy arrays passed to workers.
 None will disable memmapping, other modes defined in the numpy.memmap doc: https://numpy.org/doc/stable/reference/generated/numpy.memmap.html Also, see ‘max_nbytes’ parameter documentation for more details.